-Mid-semester reports are issued for those courses in which the student is averaging D or below.
-End-of- semester reports are issued to all students at the close of each semester.
+Mid-semester progress reports are issued at the middle of the term.
+End-of-semester reports are issued to all students at the close of each semester.

 Final grades are reported to the Office of the Registrar and a copy forwarded to the Office of the Vice Chancellor for Academic Affairs not later than 48 hours after the examination in each course is given, except on the last day of the examination period.

 Eligibility to be named on the Dean’s List at the end of each semester shall be based on status as a full-time student (12 SH and above), with a grade point average of 3.0 or better for the semester, with no grade below C and no incomplete (I) grades on the report.

 A grade once reported to the Office of the Registrar may be changed upon the authorization of the faculty member issuing the original grade and the approval of the vice chancellor for academic affairs.
 A change of grade is made using the Electronic Services Catalog available on the Registrar’s website.
 The request is approved by the issuing faculty member’s department chair and updated by the Registrar.
 The reason for the change of grade shall be entered on the form and signed by the faculty member, department chair, vice chancellor for academic affairs, and the registrar.

 Courses taken at Winston-Salem State University may be repeated only twice; i.e., a course may be taken a maximum of three times.
 If the policy of a particular academic major or minor is to allow fewer than two repeats of a course, then students in that major or minor are obliged to follow the more restrictive policy of that academic department.
 For additional information, refer to WSSU Policy 200.8.

 Students are classified as freshmen, sophomores, juniors, or seniors according to the total number of credits their official records in the Office of the Registrar show they have earned by the close of the preceding term.